Ocraftyone/OrcaSlicer-Ocraftyone/README.md

 The bambu networking plugin is based on non-free libraries.
 It is optional to the Orca Slicer and provides extended functionalities for users.

+CurviSlicer for curved printing on standard, off-the-shelf, 3-axis FDM printers. (in progress)